Guifeng Zongmi: Hongzhou school

 Zongmi was also critical of certain Chan sects that seemed to ignore the moral order of traditional Buddhism and Confucianism and that failed to understand the conventional truths of Buddhism in general.
 As such, Zongmi claimed the Hongzhou school, derived from Mazu Daoyi (709–788), believed "everything as altogether true".
-Zongmi does not critique Mazu himself (whom he sees as a great master), rather that "lineage's junior trainees" (bi zong houxue) who misundertood his teachings.
+Zongmi does not critique Mazu himself (whom he sees as a great master), rather that "lineage's junior trainees" (bi zong houxue) who misunderstood his teachings.
 As such, the target of his critique is not Mazu, but Zongmi's ninth century Hongzhou contemporaries.

 According to Zongmi, the Hongzhou teaching led some foolish people to a radical nondualism that believed that all actions, good or bad, and all experiences (anger, greed, pleasure, pain) were totally equal expressions of the Buddha-nature.
 As such, it collapses the ultimate essence into its myriad functions, holding that there is no essence apart from its functioning.
 Zongmi saw this as ethically dangerous, and as denying the need for ethics and spiritual cultivation.
 Zongmi also described their teaching as "entrusting oneself to act freely according to the nature of one's feelings".
 For Zongmi, this was a dangerously antinomian view as it eliminated all moral distinctions and validated any actions as expressions of the essence of Buddha-nature.

 Furthermore, Zongmi also held that this view failed to understand that while the essence (buddha-nature, the mind ground) and its functions (all phenomena) are two aspects of a non-dual reality, they are also still different in an important way, because the essence is more fundamental, being the basis for enlightenment.
 Indeed, for Zongmi, they are ultimately "neither one nor different".
 As such, from the perspective of a sentient being, there is still a distinction between awakening and delusion.
 As Gregory writes, "their inseparability is what makes religious cultivation possible, and their difference is what makes religious cultivation necessary."